 One option?
 Refinance the student loans you took out for your kids.

 Refinancing student loans is nothing new.
-It’s a smart way to potentially free up money by consolidating multiple loans, lowering monthly payments, or reducing interest rates.
+It’s a smart way to potentially free up money by combining multiple loans, lowering monthly payments, or reducing interest rates.
 Some lenders offer special benefits for parents not available with other education refinance loans, like immediate refinancing even when the students are still in school.

 So, why refinance?
 Consider these three perks.